 Worst experience ever.
-It took a week to get the link to an assessment involving the building of an API.
-In a traditional interview, someone gives you a problem to solve or an API that needs to be designed, and you come up with the solution.
-The other person is right there, so you can immediately ask questions to clarify what they are looking for.
+Took a week to get the link to an assessment involving building of an API.
+In a traditional interview, someone gives you a problem to solve or an API that needs to be designed and you come up with the solution.
+The other person is right there so you can immediately ask questions to clarify what they are looking for.

-Not here, lmao.
-You are given a very vague set of requirements, and if you simply create what was asked, you are disqualified.
-I added tests, wrote a good PR message, and added documentation.
+Not here lmao.
+You are given a very vague set of requirements and if you simply create what was asked, you are dq'd.
+I added tests, wrote a good PR message, added documentation.
 But guess what?
 I missed a requirement.
-In the midst of 3 hours of coding the solution and tweaking, I missed one feature.
-That was enough to instantly disqualify me.
-I never spoke to anyone – not HR, not a technical person.
-I was never asked any questions like why I missed the feature or how I would implement it if I had the time.
-There is no one there to clarify anything, just an anonymous automated message to tell you that you did not pass.
+In the midst of 3 hours of coding the solution and tweaking I missed 1 feature.
+That was enough to insta-DQ me.
+I never spoke to anyone.
+Not HR, not a technical person.
+I was never asked any questions like why did I miss the feature or how would I implement it if I had the time, there is no one there to clarify anything, just an anonymous automated message to tell you did not pass.

 Quite an asinine way to waste 3 hours of my life.